Drug and Alcohol Testing

 The Office of Human Resources offers a variety of training resources for supervisors and employees to promote awareness of the Drug and Alcohol Policy and of the Drug and Alcohol Testing Policy.
-These resources include training offered by the Human Resource Consultants in collaboration with the University Office of Alcohol and Drug Education, use of the training opportunities provided by the Employee Assistance Program, and one-on-one meetings with both supervisors and staff members.
+These resources include training offered by the Human Resource Consultants in collaboration with the McDonald Center for Student Well-Being, use of the training opportunities provided by the Employee Assistance Program, and one-on-one meetings with both supervisors and staff members.

 - An employee who ( i ) refuses to submit to a drug and/or alcohol test in accordance with the provisions of this policy, or (ii) refuses to fill out and sign the written consent form agreeing to submit to the testing and permitting Notre Dame to be apprised of the testing results (Consent Form), will be immediately terminated.
 An applicant who engages in any of the above-described behavior will not be eligible for employment.

 - An employee who switches or alters any sample submitted for testing will be immediately terminated.
 An applicant who engages in this behavior will not be eligible for employment.

 - An employee who is determined, as a result of a drug and/or alcohol test, to have used illegal drugs or alcohol in violation of the University’s Drug and Alcohol Policy will be subject to disciplinary action as described in this policy.